HowTo Sync

 Creating a file with the name “sync-player.txt” will indicated that the sync version will run, and try to follow the clock of the leading player.

 On all Raspberries, the file that will be played back in a loop is called “sync.mp4”.
 If they are not the identical file, they should have the same length.
 Also, try to avoid short loops, as de-syncing might happen after the loop point- copy and paste your content in a timeline to create a long file (maybe one hour or so).
+Also, adding 10-30 seconds of blank screen at start and end makes the trying-to-sync less obvious.

 The filesystem is case-sensitive, all letters should be lower case.